isaiah1112/iblox/docs/source/index.rst

 API Documentation
 -----------------

-To learn what calls are available when accssing the WAPI via an Infoblox instance, please read up on the iblox API:
+To learn what calls are available when accessing the WAPI via an Infoblox instance, please read up on the iblox API:

 .. toctree::
    :maxdepth: 1